Simon123123/vtm10_fast_dt_inter_partition_pcs2021/README.md

 Integration of Decision Trees in VTM10
 --------------------------

-The scripts involved in this section are located in the "scripts/integration" directory.
+The scripts involved in this section are located in the **scripts/integratio** directory.
 In the original paper, a specialised tree selection algorithm is presented.
 This algorithm aims to find the best subset of decision trees in a random forest model to achieve the highest prediction accuracy.
-By reusing the prediction results of decision trees obtained in the previous part, we execute the script "eval_rf_models.py" to evaluate the performance of different subsets of decision trees.
-Finally, the execution of "get_tree_num.py" is necessary to determine the best subset of decision trees for each random forest model.
+By reusing the prediction results of decision trees obtained in the previous part, we execute the script **eval_rf_models.py** to evaluate the performance of different subsets of decision trees.
+Finally, the execution of **get_tree_num.py** is necessary to determine the best subset of decision trees for each random forest model.

-We use the sklearn-porter library to convert the trained random forest into C code, as demonstrated in "convert_rf.sh".
-Then we copy and paste the C code into "rfTrainHor.cpp" and "rfTrainHor.cpp" as the definitions of these classifiers.
-At the same time, the indices of decision trees of the best subset are defined in the file "rfTrain.h".
-To evaluate the performance of our reproduction, you should build the project with the macro COLLECT_DATASET deactivated.
-To adjust the level of acceleration, you should use the command-line option "-thdt" which sets a threshold for the prediction of decision trees.
+We use the **sklearn-porter** library to convert the trained random forest into C code, as demonstrated in **convert_rf.sh**.
+Then we copy and paste the C code into **rfTrainHor.cpp** and **rfTrainHor.cpp** as the definitions of these classifiers.
+At the same time, the indices of decision trees of the best subset are defined in the file **rfTrain.h**.
+To evaluate the performance of our reproduction, you should build the project with the macro **COLLECT_DATASET** deactivated.
+To adjust the level of acceleration, you should use the command-line option **-thdt** which sets a threshold for the prediction of decision trees.